 And second, what does it mean to introduce technical standards overnight?
 This means that Ukrainian enterprises will have to produce everything, I don’t know, an elevator, a car, a shirt, a watch, etc., all other goods according to EU technical regulations.
 They are good, but they are very tough, and for enterprises to work this way according to these regulations, multi-billion investments are needed, time is needed.
 I doubt that it is possible to do it overnight.
 In the meantime, this will be done, many enterprises will go bankrupt, or, again, will push goods into our market.
 We will have to close, that's the problem.
 And this is what can lead?

-We have obvious competitive advantages: we have a common transport infrastructure, common energy, we have a deep cooperation, we have a common language.
+We have obvious competitive advantages: we have a common transport infrastructure, common energy, we have deep cooperation, we have a common language.
 These are great competitive advantages, they will disappear.
 I can hardly imagine how the rocket and space industry of Ukraine will develop.
-It is very solid and the rocket industry and aviation.
+She is a very solid and rocket industry and aviation.
 I just can not imagine without our market.
-Aviation engine building.
-All our helicopters are equipped with Ukrainian engines, what should we do?
-How will it all evolve, or not at all?
+Aviation engineering.
+Our all helicopters are equipped with Ukrainian engines, what should we do?
+How will it all develop, or will it not be at all?

 Therefore, the question is not whether we want or do not want, hold or not hold.
 We ourselves are negotiating with the European Union.
 And we think about the free trade zone, we are thinking of concluding a new basic agreement.
 But you know, I, after all, have known our European partners for a very long time, they are very good guys, with them you can also give up German beer, drink schnapps, and drink a glass of French or Italian wine.
 But when they sit down at the negotiating table, they are very tough people, very pragmatic, and getting something from them is a difficult task, you know.